Support for family members

 The assessment will lead to a support plan, which will be agreed with you.
 You may have to pay towards any services arranged, but a financial assessment is used to work out how much you pay and how much your local authority may pay.

 We provide information resources to help, or look on www.gov.uk for England and Wales, or www.nidirect.gov.uk for Northern Ireland.
-See also our web page on benefits and financial support.
+See also our web page on Benefits, financial support and cost of living.

 For more information, see: